-Then, as he began to address the crowds before him, a solemn thought seems to have seized his mind. - Let me tell you what I think might have gone through his mind.
-He seems to have thought to himself - "Multitudes are to be gathered unto me.
+3. Then, as he began to address the crowds before him, a solemn thought seems to have seized his mind.

+Let me tell you what I think might have gone through his mind.
+He seems to have thought to himself...
+"Multitudes are to be gathered unto me.
 Both Jew and Gentile shall be saved by me.
 But they cannot be born into my kingdom without my soul's travail.
-They cannot be saved until I have satisfied the justice of God for them.
-These people cannot live until I die and redeem them with my life's precious blood."
+They cannot be saved except I satisfy the justice of God for them.
+These people cannot live except I die and redeem them with my life's precious blood."